rocqetry/rocqet/NOTES.md

-1. We can generalize the correctness property using a star simulation and a measure. i.e all simulation diagrams can have a proof statement of a star simulation equipped with a measure, becuase they star similation diagrams subsume other simulation diagrams (i.e lock-step simulation and plus simulation)
+1. We can generalize the correctness property using a star simulation and a measure. i.e all simulation diagrams can have a proof statement of a star simulation equipped with a measure, becuase star similation diagrams _subsume_ other simulation diagrams (i.e lock-step simulation and plus simulation)

 2. Our case study will be informed by the historical example of a verified